pragadeesh006/meanreversion-live-testing-model/README.md

 # meanreversion-live-testing-model
 This is a mean reversion model that is ready to trade.
-Uses 5paisa api to send buy/sell orders based on the model predictions.
+Uses 5paisa api to send buy/sell orders based on model predictions.

 This model uses multiple indicators as conditing factors to forecast trends.